 The fair value of financial assets in active markets, such as trading securities, are based on quoted market prices at the close of trading on the reporting date.
-The quoted market price used by the Fund is the last traded market price for financial assets where the last traded prices falls within the bid-ask spread.
+The quoted market price used by the Fund is the last traded market price for financial assets where the last traded price is not within the bid-ask spread, management will determine the point within the bid-ask spread spread.
 In circumstances where the last traded price is not within the bid-ask spread, management will determine the point within the bid-ask spread that is most representative of fair value.